agentheath/portfolio/writing/mattermost/mac_client.md

 2. After the Mattermost app finishes installing, open the app by searching for *Mattermost* in the *Launchpad* app on your dock, or by pressing **Command + Spacebar** to open your Mac's Spotlight search feature.

-3. The first time you open the app you will be prompted to sign in via Office365 with your *@company.com* email address and the password you use to log in to your laptop.
+3. The first time you open the app you will be prompted to sign in via our _SSO Service_ with your *@company.com* email address and the password you use to log in to your laptop.

 4. Add Mattermost to the "Login Items" list of applications launched on MacOS login.